schalimadugu/data-science-S2023/challenges/c02-michelson-assignment.md

-of the error was less than the true error. - Make a quantitative comparison between Michelson’s uncertainty and his error. - Michelson’s uncertainty was plus or minus 51 km/s, but the true error was 151.142 km/s, which falls outside of his uncertainty.
+of the error was less than the true error. - Make a quantitative comparison between Michelson’s uncertainty and his error. - Michelson’s uncertainty was plus or minus 51 km/s, but the true error was 151.142 km/s, which falls outside of his uncertainty, which is around 3 times Michalson’s uncertainty.

 The following plot shows all of Michelson’s data as a [control chart](https://en.wikipedia.org/wiki/Control_chart); this sort of plot